gavinb/old_blog/_drafts/2009-09-15-coding-vs-patching.md

 Good Practices
 ==============

-I have tried to collect here some good practices for producing patches, as I have not seen this described elsewhere (that I can recall).
+I have tried to collect here some good practices for producing patches, as I have not seen this detailed elsewhere (that I can recall).
 If you have suggestions of your own, please contribute in the comments.
-These aren't intended to be comprehensive, let alone prescriptive, but hopefully a good start.
+This isn't intended to be a comprehensive list, let alone prescriptive, but hopefully a good start.

  * A patch should address a single feature or bug fix.
 Do not mix different changes in the one patch.
  * Do not make unnecessary or irrelevant changes (even whitespace, unless required).